HERA-Team/hera_mc/PARTS.md

 PP[A-G][<int>] - refers to the PAPER elements in the PAPER grid that are rotated 45deg S[A-G][<int>] refers to the PAPER elements in the PAPER grid There is a one-to-one correspondence to station_name and station_number, which is the location integer used in e.g. MIRIAD.
-Port A is at the sky
+Port A:  sky
-Port B is at the ground
+Port B:  ground

 #Antenna:  dish
-The antenna part number format is
-A[<int>]
+The antenna part number, ultimately for HERA dishes it should agree with the station_number A[<int>]
-Port A is at the ground
+Port A:  ground
-Port B is at the feed
+Port B:  focus

 #Feed:  feed
-The feed part sits at the feed vertex and the format is FD[A-Z][<int>]
+The feed part sits at the feed vertex:
-Currently we are version A.
-Port A is at the antenna.
-Port B is at the front-end
+FD[A-Z][<int>]
+        where [A-Z] represents a version letter and <int> a serial number Port A:  feed input
+Port B:  feed terminals

 #Front-end:  frontend
+The front-end plugs into the feed:
 FE[A-Z][<int>]
-Port A is at the feed.
-Port B is at the feed cable.
+    where [A-Z] represents a version letter and <int> a serial number Port A:  input
+Port B:  N, E

 #Feed cable:  cable_feed75
-CBL[5,7]F[<int>]
-Port A is at the front-end
-Port B is at the receiverator input connector
+Cable between the feed and receiverator, consisting of a pair of coax CBL[5,7]F[<int>]
+     where [5,7] refers to 50 or 75 ohms and <int> corresponds at least initially to the antenna number Port A:  NA, EA
+Port B:  NB, EB

 #Receiver input cable:  cable_receiverin
-RI[1-8][A-B][1-8][N,E]
-Port A is at the feed cable
+Cable inside the receiverator from the bulkhead to the receiver RI[1-8][A-B][1-8][N,E]
+    where [1-8] corresponds to the receiverator
+          [A-B] corresponds to the top or bottom set [1-8] corresponds to the place within the set [N,E] corresponds to top (E) or bottom (N) Port A:  A
-Port B is at the receiver
+Port B:  B

 #Receiver:  receiver
+The receiver
 RCVR[<int>]
-Port A is at the receiver input cable
-Port B is at the receiver output cable
+    where <int> is a serial number
+Port A:  NE, EA
+Port B:  NB, EB

 #Receiver output cable:  cable_receiverout
-RO[1-8][A-B][1-8][N,E]
+Cable inside the receiverator from the receiver to the bulkhead RO[1-8][A-B][1-8][N,E]
+    where values are per above
-Port A is at the receiver
+Port A:  A
-Port B is at the receiverator cable
+Port B:  B

 #Receiverator cable:  cable_receiverator
-CBLR[1-8][A-B][1-8][N,E]
+Cable from the receiverator to the container CBLR[1-8][A-B][1-8][N,E]
+    where values are per above
-Port A is at the receiver output cable
+Port A:  A
-Port B is at the container cable
+Port B:  B

 #Container cable:  cable_container
-CBLC[1-6]R[1-8]C[1-6]
+Cable in the container from the bulkhead plate to the f-engine CBLC[1-6]R[1-8]C[1-6]
+    where [1-6] is the plate
+          [1-8] is the row on the plate
+          [1-6] is the column on the plate
-Port A is at the receiverator cable
+Port A:  A
-Port B is at the F-engine (ROACH-2)
+Port B:  B

-#F-engine ROACH-2: f_engine
+#F-engine ROACH-2 connector:  f_engine
 R2[1-8][A-H][1-4]
-Port A is at the container cable
+    where [1-8] is the roach box
-Port B is at the switch cable
+          [A-H][1-4] is the input connector
+Port A:  Input
+Port B:  Output